aurimas13/BirthdayReminderApp/README.md

 Public folder contains three files:
 - [birthdays.txt](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Public/birthdays.txt) - the output of a Cron Job after implementing the [Optional] command as given at [Cron Job](#cron-job) paragraph.
-- [task.pdf](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Public/task.pdf) - the exercise of the problem for which this program was implemented.
+- [task.pdf](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Public/task.pdf) - the problem for which this program was implemented.
 - [todolist](https://github.com/aurimas13/BirthdayReminderApp/blob/main/Public/todolist) - the TO DO List.

 # License